MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Prepare

-As you prepare to deploy HoloLens 2 to your corporate enterprise environment, there are certain essential infrastructure services required to support the full set of capabilities.
+Learn about essential infrastructure services required to support the full set of HoloLens 2 capabilities.

 | Component | Description |
 |-----------|------------|